Friday, November 2, 2012

 * A 4 week Assignment at Icelandic State Park near Cavalier, ND.

-I have had a wonderful time here hosting during Session 4.
-I apologize for not having pictures, just didn't get around to taking any.
-My camp host spot was great, and very shady.
 This park features 160 camping sites that include three cute little cabins, three modern camping loops that have all pull-through sites with water and electricity, three "hike in" tent sites down by the lake, and one primitive camping loop with a vault toilet.

 This was also a very busy park.
 The wonderful Canadians to the north like to come to this park.